mediacurrent/pitch-lab/CMS-SETUP.md

-# CMS Setup Guide - Image Voting App
+# CMS Setup Guide - This or That

-This guide will help you set up and use the Sanity CMS for managing your Image Voting App.
+This guide will help you set up and use the Sanity CMS for managing your This or That application.

 ## 🚀 Quick Start